nithyarajaram/help.supportbee.com/_posts/2011-12-26-assign-tickets-to-user.markdown

 ---
 layout: default
-title: Assign tickets to a user
+title: Assign tickets to a User
 description: How do assign tickets to a User
 categories: handling.tickets
 ---